shivanshudwivedi/DexM-Movies/README.md

 ## Environment Setup

 To set up the application, create an `.env` file based on the `.env.example` template and fill in the `API_KEY` variable with your TMDB API access token.

+## Future Goals
+- Refactor code to keep consumer security & API Key security in mind.
+- Improve the authentication feature & add O-Auth feature.
+- Implement a Neural Network based movie recommender that suggests movies on the basis of user's previous searches.
+- Deploy the application to be of public use.

 ## License